jacobtorngr/LIO-2-PX4/README.md

 Why LIO and not LIDAR?
 When PX4 fuses LIO, and LIO-SAM uses the flight controller's internal IMU:s, the IMU data is fused twice.
 Once by LIO-SAM and then by PX4.
 The reason is that the pure LIDAR odometry is too slow (5Hz on the development setup), while LIO is at 200Hz.
 PX4 requires 30-50Hz to fuse external odometry.
-This "double-fusion" has not been shown to be a problem in the testing (see <em>Examples</em> below or the article).
+This "double-fusion" has not been shown to be a problem in the testing (see <em>Examples</em> below or the paper).
 It seems to work but requires further testing.

 ### Further reading
-* Article
+* Paper
 * [PX4 documentation on external odometry](https://docs.px4.io/main/en/ros/external_position_estimation.html)